What Your Gut Is Telling You: Symptoms You Shouldn’t Ignore

 Persistent Heartburn or Indigestion

-Occasional heartburn is common - but if it happens more than twice a week, or if you’re relying on medication daily, it could point to:
+Getting heartburn occasionally is normal.
+But if it happens more than twice a week, or if you're relying on medication daily, it could point to:

 • Gastroesophageal reflux disease (GORD)